The more Os, the merrier

 “The clitoris is a very sensitive part of a woman’s anatomy, composed of millions of nerve endings similar to that of the penis,” says Dr. Ross.
 Having it touched, caressed, or stroked via direct or indirect stimulation (in other words, through fabric, or by touching the labia surrounding the clitoris) prompts an increase in blood flow to the area, making the clitoris engorged and in need of release.

-from the Journal of Sex and Marital Therapy found that several types of clitoral strokes (think up-and-down, back-and-forth, and both wide and small circles) can lead to orgasm.
+A study from the Journal of Sex and Marital Therapy found that several types of clitoral strokes (think up-and-down, back-and-forth, and both wide and small circles) can lead to orgasm.
 Experiment on your own and show your partner what you like.
 If clitoral orgasms don't come easy for you or you're having trouble reaching climax, consider looking into sex toys designed with clitoral orgasm in mind, such as a mini vibrator you or your partner can wear on your fingertips.

 G-spot orgasm

-Your G-spot is on the front wall of your vagina, about halfway between your vaginal opening and .
+Your G-spot is on the front wall of your vagina, about halfway between your vaginal opening and cervix.
 It's not something you can see but you can usually feel it; insert a finger into your vagina and press forward (making a come-hither motion).
 You should detect a slightly bumpy or ridged area, says Dr. Ross.
 For some women, it feels spongy.

 Pressing this spot gently and stroking it lightly is what many women do to prime themselves for a G-spot orgasm.
 “When you’re sexually aroused, the G-spot will fill with blood and swell up," says Dr. Ross.
 Touching it in a way that feels good to you with fingers, your partner's penis, or a vibrator can trigger what many women describe as a deeply intense, shaken-to-the-core kind of climax.